thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

 Indicates that a particular declaration should refer to a C declaration with the given name.
-If the optional "cName" string is not specified, the Swift function name is used without Swift name mangling.
+If the optional "cName" string is not specified, the Codira function name is used without Codira name mangling.
 Platform-specific mangling rules (leading underscore on Darwin) are still applied.

-Similar to `@_cdecl`, but this attribute is used to reference C declarations from Swift, while `@_cdecl` is used to define Swift functions that can be referenced from C.
+Similar to `@_cdecl`, but this attribute is used to reference C declarations from Codira, while `@_cdecl` is used to define Codira functions that can be referenced from C.

-Also similar to `@_silgen_name`, but a function declared with `@_extern(c)` is assumed to use the C ABI, while `@_silgen_name` assumes the Swift ABI.
+Also similar to `@_silgen_name`, but a function declared with `@_extern(c)` is assumed to use the C ABI, while `@_silgen_name` assumes the Codira ABI.

-It is always better to refer to C declarations by importing their native declarations from a header or module using Swift's C interop support when possible.
+It is always better to refer to C declarations by importing their native declarations from a header or module using Codira's C interop support when possible.

 ## `@_fixed_layout`